Katsevich-Lab/import-frangieh-2021/README.md

 ```

     ## A covariate_ondisc_matrix with the following components:
-    ##  An ondisc_matrix with 24 features and 30486 cells.
+    ##  An ondisc_matrix with 24 features and 57624 cells.
     ##  A cell covariate matrix with columns n_nonzero, n_umis, condition.
     ##  A feature covariate matrix with columns mean_expression, coef_of_variation, n_nonzero.

-Note that all three of these datasets have 30486 cells (we computed this
-number at the end of the previous section).

 The gRNA data have 818 features, which is the total number of gRNAs used
 in the experiment.